 Because an entryway is such a focal point for curb appeal, having it blend into the rest of the home isn’t the goal.
 It’s your home’s face: It complements the home, but it can have plenty of its own eccentricities.

-A lime door can be a great fit for a tan house, and a red door can be a great fit for a white house.
+A lime door can be an excellent fit for a tan house, and a red door can be a great fit for a white house.
 Having a unique door is part of making a home your own.
-If you’re going to invest in a door that lasts a lifetime, let it stand out!
+If you invest in a door that lasts a lifetime, let it stand out!

 Does Homeowner’s Insurance Cover Doors?

-A broken door is sort of like rear-ending someone in the sense that you’re almost always at-fault.
+A broken door is like rear-ending someone because you’re almost always at fault.
 Many entry doors enjoy shelter in the form of a porch or awning, so they’re not likely to receive direct damage from anything other than a burglar.
-An insurance company would pay for a door that’s been decimated by a hailstorm, but that situation is highly unlikely.

 Where Can I Find the Best Doors?

-Stop drafts in their tracks by investing in replacement doors.
-Better yet, get a door that heightens curb appeal as effectively as it lowers energy bills.
-Studies have demonstrated that a home’s value can owe a $15,000 increase to a beautiful front door.
-Pay for the best door now, or pay for a bad door over and over again.
+Stop drafts in their tracks by investing in high-quality replacement doors that also heighten curb appeal and lower energy bills.
+Pay for the best door now or pay for a bad one repeatedly.

 Your Window Solutions is among the best door renovators serving Chicagoland residents.
 We understand the quality of your doors says a lot about your home.
 That’s why our colorful catalog contains options that prioritize durability, security, beauty and energy efficiency.
-If you’re ready for some of the nation’s best door specialists to install your next front door, please email us, call us or fill an online form.
+Please call us if you’re ready for some of the nation’s best door specialists to install your next front door.